FOX FAMILY CARE

 gets a little older, they seem to prefer larger litter boxes.
 Most cat

 boxes are too small.
-I have found that a small cement mixing pan
+I have found that a small or even large cement mixing pan

 seems to work good.
 It is not real big, but, not too small either.